parviz11/flaskapp/README.md

 # Run model locally with Docker

-# Deploy model on Azure
+# Deploy single container app on Azure

+# Deploy a multi-container group using Docker Compose

 # To partly automate the deployment to Azure